Excuse Me!

 There’s an old axiom that says, “You always find time to do the things you want to do.”
 Need proof?

-A while back, I was talking to a high school student at my church.
-He had just received an iPod for Christmas and he was boasting of the 13,000 songs he had loaded on it.
-I asked him how long it took to download all those songs onto his iPod.
+Some years ago, I was talking to a high school student at my church.
+He told me he had just downloaded 13,000 songs to a new device.
+I asked him how long it took to download all those songs.
 After he gulped a few times and scratched an imaginary rash, he said about 200 hours.

 Something stirred in me.
 My response wasn’t characteristic of my normal, gentle, pastorally self.
 “200 hours!”
 I exclaimed.
 “You’ve got to be kidding!
 Too bad you didn’t spend some of those same 200 hours serving others.
 God would have taken those serving experiences and not only blessed you on earth with a sense of significance but also rewarded you in eternity.”